ramuster/rasp-notes/README.md

 Book says:

 Check old versions using:

 	uname -a
 	/opt/vc/bin/vcgencmd version

-Download new versions from https://github.com/raspberrypi
+Download new versions from <https://github.com/raspberrypi>

 Replace files on SD.

-Or use Rpi-Update (may need to sudo apt-get install rpi-update)
+Or use Rpi-Update (may need to `sudo apt-get install rpi-update`)

-Firmware in start.elf
+Firmware in `start.elf`

-Kernel in kernel.img
+Kernel in `kernel.img`

 To install Chromium:
 --------------------

      sudo apt-get install chromium-browser
-     [Didn't work for me, install iceweasel did]
+     # [Didn't work for me, install iceweasel did]

 Virtual Network Computing (VNC)
 ===============================

-allows you to control Pi desktop from another computer.
+Allows you to control Pi desktop from another computer.

 Install VNC server on Pi first - e.g. TightVNC: